ton1517/ttop/README.rst

 ttop
 ==========
-ttop is CUI graphical system monitor. this tools is designed for use with `tmux <http://tmux.sourceforge.net/>`_.
+ttop is CLI graphical system monitor. this tools is designed for use with `tmux <http://tmux.sourceforge.net/>`_.

 .. image:: https://raw.github.com/wiki/ton1517/ttop/images/ttop.gif